JacobShort11/ibm-langgraph-deep-agents-lt-memory-talk/deep-agent/README.md

 ## Troubleshooting
 - Connection errors: ensure `langgraph dev` is running from `deep-agent/` and reachable at `http://localhost:2024`.
 - Empty assistant list: start `langgraph dev` once to register the graph with LangSmith.

+## Architecture Overview
+LangSmith provides the cloud infrastructure for this project:
+- **Checkpointer**: Persists conversation state, enabling pause/resume and time-travel debugging.
+- **Store**: Shared key-value storage where agents read and write memories (e.g., source ratings, research lessons).
+- **Shared Memory**: All agents (main orchestrator and sub-agents) access the same memory store, allowing them to learn from each other and build on previous research.